permguard/permguard/site/content/docs/using-the-cli/authz/repositories.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-Using the `Repositories` commands, it is possible to manage repositories.
+Using the `Repositories` commands, it is possible to Manage remote server Repositories.

 ```text
 This command manages repositories.